tqiaowen/LSTrAP-Lite/docs/01_start.md

 ![paths](images/paths.PNG "Paths to edit")

 In the section "Paths to edit" found in [LSTrAP-Lite_download.py](../LSTrAP-Lite_download.py), there are a few paths that needs to be modified for the script to work. <i>Note: In order for aspera to run on the Rock64, an emulator is required to emulate the x86 architecture.
-This was previously acheivable via the emulator provided by Exagear Desktop, which has been discontinued.</i>
+This was previously acheivable via the emulator provided by Exagear Desktop, which has been discontinued.
+Alternatively, to download the fastq files via ftp, please use the script [LSTrAP-Lite_download_wget.py](../LSTrAP-Lite_download_wget.py).</i>
   * <b>pathtolocal</b> refers to the directory that your will be working in to download and process the files.
   * <b>download_list</b> refers to the file that contains the SRA run ID and the respective library format of the files that you want to download.
   * <b>kallisto_fasta</b> refers to the CDS file that will be used to generate the kallisto index file
   * <b>pathtoaspera</b> refers to the location to where the aspera cli executable is located
   * <b>aspera_ssh_key</b> refers to the location to where the aspera ssh key is found
   * <b>pathtokallisto</b> refers to the location where the kallisto executable is located

-For this tutorial, we will be working in the directory "sample_data".

 ## Running the script
 Save the script in the directory specified in "pathtolocal".
 Enter the directory speicified in "pathtolocal" and run the script.